djtersteegc/Ferguson-Big-Board-Reproduction/README.md

 RP1-2 and J1-6 are unconnected, should be connected on top copper.

+U81 pin 1 should be connected on top copper to the via immedately to it's right which goes to U84 pin 5.

 ### Serial Keyboard Adapter

 I also created a PS/2 to parallel keyboard adapter PCB that should plug right into the Big Board based on the work shared here, https://forum.vcfed.org/index.php?threads/ferguson-big-board-1-monitor-rom.32705/#post-405189.
 It's available at https://github.com/djtersteegc/ferguson-ps2-keyboard-adapter